Chain-of-Sketch: Enabling Global Visual Reasoning: Model implementation

 \section{Model implementation}

 We use a ViT backbone for all of our methods.
 We use four standard sizes for the ViT model: small, base, large, and huge.
-Different ViT models differ in the number of layers, embedding dimension (hidden size), MLP size, and number of heads, see Table \ref{tab:model-size-standard} for more details.
+ViT models differ in the number of layers, embedding dimension (hidden size), MLP size, and number of heads, see Table \ref{tab:model-size-standard} for the details.
 Note that these model sizes are standard \citep{dosovitskiy2020image, touvron2021training-vit-small}, further, we always use 196 patches of size $14 \times 14$ for all model sizes.

-Finally, note that currently, the scratchpad frames in our tasks are deterministic.
+Finally, note that currently, the CoS frames in our tasks are deterministic.
 As a result, our image generation models are also deterministic.
-We expect that for more complicated tasks a random generation model for the scratchpad frame(s) may be more suitable.
+We expect that for more complicated tasks a random generation model for the CoS frame(s) may be more suitable.
 One can use different solutions in that case.
-For example, if there is a constant (say 2) number of possible scratchpad frames, the model can try to generate all these possibilities with a bipartite matching loss similar to the DETR work \citep{carion2020end-defr}.
-Alternatively, one can add a noise variable $z$ for the generation part to add randomness such that the output scratchpad image is conditioned on the input image of the model.
-Nevertheless, we emphasize that the focus of this work is on the idea of a visual scratchpad and the need for it and modeling choices (e.g., multi-frame inductive model) and not on image generation methods and hence we have used a simple generation method.
+For example, if there is a constant (say 2) number of possible CoS frames, the model can try to generate all these possibilities with a bipartite matching loss similar to the DETR work \citep{carion2020end-defr}.
+Alternatively, one can add a noise variable $z$ for the generation part to add randomness such that the output CoS image is conditioned on the input image of the model.
+Nevertheless, we emphasize that the focus of this work is on the idea of the Chain-of-Sketch and the need for it and modeling choices (e.g., CoS model) and not on image generation methods and hence we have used a simple generation method.